Union Vale, New York: Parks and recreation

 Union Vale has two town parks, Tymor Park and Frederick E. Godfrey Memorial Park.

 The larger of these is Tymor Park, which encompasses nearly 500 acre and is the largest municipal park in the state of New York.
-It has various recreational facilities such as sports fields, an outdoor pool, playground, pavilions, concession stand, a senior center, rental halls, equestrian center, camping areas, a fishing pond, ice rinks in the winter, tennis courts, basketball courts, volleyball courts, historical sites, and over 12 mi of hiking/biking/equestrian trails.
+It has various recreational facilities such as sports fields, an outdoor pool, playground, pavilions, a senior center, rental halls, equestrian center, camping areas, a fishing pond, tennis courts, basketball courts, volleyball courts, historical sites, and over 12 mi of hiking/biking/equestrian trails.

 Frederick E. Godfrey Memorial Park (Godfrey Park) is 12 acre and includes hiking trails, a playground, basketball court, volleyball court, restrooms, and a baseball/softball field.

 There is a private golf course, The Links at Union Vale, on the western side of the town.